 Deputy Governor General, Premier of Nevis plant ornamentals for Commonwealth Day 2022

-NIA CHARLESTOWN NEVIS (March 14, 2022) — Her Honour Hyleeta Liburd, Deputy Governor General on Nevis and Hon.
-Mark Brantley, Premier of Nevis planted ornamental plants at Government House on March 14, 2022 a symbolic gesture to mark the annual Commonwealth Day celebration.
+NIA CHARLESTOWN NEVIS (March 16, 2022) — Her Honour Hyleeta Lyburd, Deputy Governor General on Nevis and Hon.
+Mark Brantley, Premier of Nevis planted ornamental plants at Government House on March 14, a symbolic gesture to mark the annual Commonwealth Day celebration.

 Commonwealth Day 2022 was celebrated among the 54 member countries of the Commonwealth with the theme “Delivering A Common Future.”
-In a brief comment, the Deputy Governor General said the gesture was in keeping with the celebration of Queen Elizabeth’s Platinum Jubilee.
+In a brief comment, the Deputy Governor General said the gesture was in keeping with celebrating Queen Elizabeth’s Platinum Jubilee.

-Her Honour planted a pink poui, while Mr. Brantley planted another ornamental plant.
-The pink poui was chosen as the main ornamental plant to be installed by Her Majesty’s representatives in the Federation because of its rare beauty and splendid bloomage of pink flowers, a colour for which Her Majesty has a notable affinity.
+Her Honour planted a Pink Pouie plant while Mr. Brantley planted another ornamental plant.
+The pink pouie was chosen as the main ornamental plant to be installed by Her Majesty’s representatives in the Federation because of its rare beauty and splendid bloomage of pink flowers – a colour for which Her Majesty has a notable affinity.

-The tree-planting at Government House in Nevis was the first in what the Premier’s Ministry says will be a total of six locations in Nevis, leading up to June 02, 2022, the date which marks the 70th anniversary of the coronation of Queen Elizabeth II.
-The seven trees are being planted in honour of each decade of Her Majesty’s reign.
+The tree-planting at Government House in Nevis was the first in what the Premier’s Ministry says will be a total of six locations in Nevis, leading up to June 02, 2022, the date which mark the 70th anniversary of the coronation of Queen Elizabeth II.
+The seven trees are being planted in honour of each decade of Her Majesty’s Reign.

 The 54 member countries of the Commonwealth are expected to work towards achieving goals including combatting climate change.
 Making a positive impact on climate change is also an aim of the Queen’s Green Canopy Initiative which forms part of the Platinum Jubilee Celebrations to mark the Queen’s 70th year on the throne.